-She is also working on a novel and a collection of short stories.
+A Steinbeck Fellow in Creative Writing at SJSU, she is working on a novel and a collection of short stories.

-A Bay Area native, she is a graduate of Stanford University and UC Riverside’s MFA program, where she was a recipient of the Chancellor’s fellowship and the Outstanding Student Award.
-She is a fellow at the Grotto in San Francisco.
+A Bay Area native, she is a graduate of Stanford University and UC Riverside’s MFA program, where she was a recipient of the Chancellor’s fellowship and the department’s Outstanding Student Award.
+She works and teaches at the Grotto in San Francisco.